oaljoundi/CBL-Mariner/docs/index.md

 ![vm-mariner](images/azure-mariner-vm.jpg)

-You can now use `ssh` to log in to your machine and continue configuration as you would normally configure a linux virtual machine.
+You can now use `ssh` to log in to your machine and continue configuration as you would normally configure a Linux virtual machine.

 ## Using Mariner With AKS

 Mariner can be also used as an AKS container host.
-This is accomplished through a combination of az-cli and kubernetes services.
+This is accomplished through a combination of az-cli and Kubernetes services.

 First, install kubectl through az-cli: